x-sushant-x/Zorvex/README.md

 # Zorvex

-Zorvex is a comprehensive platform designed to streamline service registration, effortless discovery, and intelligent load balancing for microservices in complex architectures.
+Zorvex is a comprehensive platform designed to streamline service registration, effortless discovery, health checking, and intelligent load balancing for microservices in complex architectures.

 ## Features